magento/devdocs/src/extensions/amazon-sales/release-notes/index.md

 title: Amazon Sales Channel Release Notes
 ---
 {:.bs-callout .bs-callout-warning}
-Amazon Sales Channel versions 4.0+ are only supported when integrated with Magento 2.3.x.
+Amazon Sales Channel versions 4.0+ are only supported when integrated with Magento 2.3.x versions.

-**Amazon Sales Channel** is available for version 2.3.x of {{site.data.var.ce}}, {{site.data.var.ee}}, and {{site.data.var.ece}}.
+**Amazon Sales Channel** can be installed on instances with {{site.data.var.ce}} and {{site.data.var.ee}} versions 2.3.x.
+We no longer support the extension on Magento 2.1, Magento 2.2, or Magento 1.
 Merchants can use Amazon Sales Channel to integrate with an Amazon Seller account to list and sell products from your Magento catalog on Amazon.

 See the following documentation: